Stay in Thornthwaite

 in the North Lakes area of The Lake District

-Two self-catering holiday cottages - BLEABERRY LODGE and COMB BECK, a studio apartment - LANEFOOT LOFT, and a campsite - LANEFOOT FARM CAMPSITE, all in the idyllic village of THORNTHWAITE.
+Two self-catering holiday cottages - BLEABERRY LODGE and COMB BECK cottage, a studio apartment - LANEFOOT LOFT, and a campsite - LANEFOOT FARM CAMPSITE, all in the idyllic village of THORNTHWAITE, near KESWICK.

-THORNTHWAITE is just 3 miles from the busy market town of KESWICK.
+THORNTHWAITE is just 3 miles from KESWICK, in the NORTH LAKES area of THE LAKE DISTRICT.

 All our properties are personally maintained by us.

 BLEABERRY LODGE, COMB BECK cottage and LANEFOOT LOFT are all strictly No Smoking.